SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Feeds/Specifying_data_input_in_a_dashboard_URL.md

 - *tables*: Supported from DataMiner 10.3.0 [CU12]/10.4.3 onwards<!-- RN 39369 -->.
 An array of query rows.
 Prior to DataMiner 10.3.0 [CU21]/10.4.0 [CU9]/10.4.12, this object is called "query rows" instead.

-  Each row must be in the following format: `VERSION\u001FCOLUMNS\u001ECELLS\u001EKEYS`.
+  Each table must be in the following format: `VERSION\u001FCOLUMNS\u001ECELLS\u001EKEYS`.

   - *VERSION*: A parameter with the data version, currently always `v:1`.